aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-thumbnail-generation/generate-thumbnail-from-slide/_index.md

 ### 1. Aspose.Slides for .NET Library

 Make sure you have the Aspose.Slides for .NET library installed.
-You can download it from the [official Aspose.Slides for .NET documentation](https://reference.aspose.com/slides/net/) or use NuGet Package Manager in Visual Studio.
+You can download it from the [Aspose.Slides for .NET documentation](https://reference.aspose.com/slides/net/) or use NuGet Package Manager in Visual Studio.

 ### 2. .NET Development Environment